CC&R Basics

 Cut Through the CC&R Confusion: Consider Working With a Lawyer

-If you plan to buy property in a planned community in which certain actions are either required or prohibited through CC&Rs, it may be best to seek the legal advice of a real estate attorney to help set your mind at ease.
+If you plan to buy property in a planned community or condominium, beware.
+Certain actions are either required or prohibited through CC&Rs.
+If you violate a covenant, you may be liable in a legal action brought against you.
+It may be best to seek the legal advice of a real estate attorney to help set your mind at ease.

 Next Steps